palantir/bulldozer/README.md

 # "merge" defines how and when pull requests are merged.
 If the section is
 # missing, bulldozer will consider all pull requests and use default settings.
 merge:
-  # "whitelist" defines the set of pull requests considered by bulldozer.
+  # "allowlist" defines the set of pull requests considered by bulldozer.
 If
   # the section is missing, bulldozer considers all pull requests not excluded
-  # by the blacklist.
+  # by the blocklist.
-  whitelist:
+  allowlist:
     # Pull requests with any of these labels (case-insensitive) are added to
-    # the whitelist.
+    # the allowlist.
     labels: ["merge when ready"]

     # Pull requests where the body or any comment contains any of these
-    # substrings are added to the whitelist.
+    # substrings are added to the allowlist.
     comment_substrings: ["==MERGE_WHEN_READY=="]

     # Pull requests where any comment matches one of these exact strings are
-    # added to the whitelist.
+    # added to the allowlist.
     comments: ["Please merge this pull request!"]

     # Pull requests where the body contains any of these substrings are added
-    # to the whitelist.
+    # to the allowlist.
     pr_body_substrings: ["==MERGE_WHEN_READY=="]

-    # Pull requests targeting any of these branches are added to the whitelist.
+    # Pull requests targeting any of these branches are added to the allowlist.
     branches: ["develop"]

-  # "blacklist" defines the set of pull request ignored by bulldozer.
+  # "blocklist" defines the set of pull request ignored by bulldozer.
 If the
   # section is missing, bulldozer considers all pull requests.
 It takes the
-  # same keys as the "whitelist" section.
+  # same keys as the "allowlist" section.
-  blacklist:
+  blocklist:
     labels: ["do not merge"]
     comment_substrings: ["==DO_NOT_MERGE=="]